-The Association is governed by a Board of 20 Regional Directors, elected by the members, and five Directors-at-Large, elected by the Regional Directors, which meet at least once a year to act on items and represent members in the region in which the Director resides.
-USHPA members are welcome to attend Board of Director meetings.
-Notice of dates and locations are published in the Calendar of Events section of Hang Gliding & Paragliding magazine.
-Any member wishing to submit ideas, suggestions or criticisms should do so through their Regional Director or the Chairman of the USHPA committee to which the material relates.
+The Association is governed by a board of 10 directors, with eight elected by the membership and two appointed annually by the board.
+The board meets monthly via conference call and once or twice annually at an in-person meeting to act on items and represent members.
+USHPA members are welcome to attend board of director meetings.
+Notice of dates, as well as locations for in-person meetings, are published online and in the Calendar of Events section of USHPA Pilot magazine.
+Any member wishing to submit ideas, suggestions or criticisms should do so through their a director or the chair of the USHPA committee to which the material relates.

 The promotion of safety is a major concern of the United States Hang Gliding & Paragliding Association, Inc. USHPA officials strongly recommend that all persons interested in learning to fly, train with a Certified Instructor.
 Numerous schools, dealers and clubs offer classes through certified instruction.
 (USHPA monitors a program for recertifying instructors.
 The program ensures that instructors keep current with new rules and regulations concerning safety, equipment & flying sites.)
 There are publications and manuals that will introduce you to the technical aspects of flying that can be obtained through USHPA Headquarters.